RetroPie/RetroPie-Docs/docs/RetroArch.md

 # Path to a libretro implementation.
 # libretro_path = "/path/to/libretro.so"

-# A directory for where to search for libretro core implementations.
-# libretro_directory =

-# A directory for where to search for libretro core information.
-# libretro_info_path =

 # Sets log level for libretro cores (GET_LOG_INTERFACE).
 # If a log level issued by a libretro core is below libretro_log_level, it is ignored.
 # DEBUG logs are always ignored unless verbose mode is activated (--verbose).